 Sustainability Contestable Fund

-The Fund can be used to support projects that achieve one or more of the following outcomes:
+The Fund was used to support projects to achieve one or more of the following outcomes:

-- Reduction of carbon (CO2) emissions through the use of new technology, infrastructure or energy sources
+Reduction of carbon (CO2) emissions using new technology, infrastructure or energy sources

 |2019/20 and 2020/21||Application process, budget allocation and projects’ completion phase||The Ministry, assisted by an Assessment Panel, will make funding available to successful schools using its $5 million departmental capital allocation.
 Successful schools will need to complete their projects by the end of June 2021.|